 Fig. 5.
 Posterior, but not anterior, OFC-targeted cTBS on Day 2 impaired outcome devaluation.
 A. Change of choice of sated odors in sweet-savory choices from pre-meal to post-meal test.
 B. Choice of sated odors in sweet-savory choices for sham-sham and sham-cTBS conditions, under aOFC-targeted and pOFC-targeted cTBS.
 C. Choice of odors vs. clean air, for sated odors and non-sated odors, pre-meal and post-meal.
 D. Change of preference of sated odors relative to non-sated odors, by comparing odor choices between odor vs. clean air.
 E. Choice of sated odors options associated with each of the learned weight of the combination of sated and non-sated options, separated by stimulation targeted locations and conditions.
 F. Choice of sated odors options with value difference, separated by locations and conditions.

-Anterior, but not posterior, targeted-OFC disruption on Day 1 impaired subsequent outcome devaluation
+Anterior OFC-targeted cTBS before discrimination learning impaired subsequent outcome devaluation

-We also explored whether OFC-targeted cTBS (either on aOFC or pOFC) on Day 1 could affect outcome devaluation observed on Day 2.
-This effect might occur if cTBS disrupts the learning of stimulus-reward identity.
-Our hypothesis is that aOFC-targeted cTBS disrupts the latent learning of reward identity on Day 1.
+We then explored whether cTBS targeting aOFC and pOFC before learning could affect outcome devaluation measured on Day 2, as would be expected if cTBS disrupted the learning of stimulus-reward identity.
+We predicted that aOFC-targeted cTBS disrupts the latent learning of reward identity on Day 1.